Games throughout October to feature pink cleats, gloves,

-The National Football League and NFL Players Association will support October's National Breast Cancer Awareness Month with their fourth-annual national breast cancer screening initiative and fundraising campaign.
+The National Football League and NFL Players Association will support October's National Breast Cancer Awareness Month with their third-annual national breast cancer screening-reminder and fundraising campaign.
 In collaboration with the American Cancer Society, the initiative, called "A Crucial Catch: Annual Screening Saves Lives," reminds women 40 and older about the importance of having an annual mammogram.

-Beginning tonight and continuing throughout the month, NFL breast cancer awareness games will feature:
+Beginning on Oct.
+2 and continuing throughout the month, NFL breast cancer awareness games will feature:

 » Pink equipment for players including: cleats, wristbands, gloves, sideline caps, helmet decals, captains' patches, chin straps, shoe laces, skull caps, sideline towels, eye shield decals and quarterback towels

 » Pink coins used for the coin toss

 » Pink sideline caps for coaches and sideline personnel and pink ribbon pins for coaches and team executives

 » Pink caps, wristbands, whistles and pins for game officials